 Dæli offers a variety of accommodation types.
 16 rooms with private/en-suite bathrooms; four triple rooms, one has facilities for the disabled, and 12 double/twin rooms.
 One small cottage with one bedroom, a sofabed and a sleeping loft with mattresses for four people.
-Six unit cottages with two bunk beds each for four people (sleeping bag accommodation) and private WC, located next to the campsite with access to shared shower facilities.
 Free Wi-Fi in the café and in some of the rooms with private facilities.
 Dæli also offers sleeping bag accommodation in six unit cottages.

 Kaffi Sveitó, a cosy licensed country pub/café, offers meals and light refreshments.
 Cooking facilities for guests are in a separate building by the campsite which seats 60 people.

 Fishing permits for two neighbourhood lakes are available.
 There is a small playground for children and a fun minigolf course for both young and old; clubs available to rent.
 Hot tub and sauna access for a small fee.
 The nearest swimming pool and convenience shop is at Hvammstangi (24 km) and the nearest golf course is at Blönduós (41 km).

 A marked trail (1-1.5km) leads from Dæli to a waterfall with a natural stone arch bridge.
 A 5 km path leads to Koluglúfur, a spectacular canyon through which Víðidalsá, one of the best salmon rivers in Iceland, flows.
 Kolufossar falls are also located here.
 Legend has it that a local giantess, Kola, dug out the gorge and made it her abode.

 A date with common seals